UKHomeOffice/coa/apps/coa/views/content/en/accessibility.md

 At this time, this service does not contain any content that is exempt from the regulations.

 ## Preparation of this accessibility statement
 This statement was prepared on 9 June 2004.
-It was last reviewed on 18 March 2025.
+It was last reviewed on 03 September 2026.

 This website was last tested on 3 July 2024.
 The test was carried out internally by the Home Office.